seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 }
 ```

-This makes identity available throughout the application.
+This creates an identity context for the entire application.

 ---

-# Create a Sign-In Page
+# Creating a Sign-In Page

 Create: